Christopher Whitesell

 Christopher Whitesell is an American television soap opera writer.
 He has served as either co-head writer, associate head writer, or a breakdown writer on the shows he has worked.
 In April 2012, he was named co-head writer of Days of Our Lives with Gary Tomlin, replacing Marlene Clark McPherson and Darrell Ray Thomas who had been let go.

 Biography

-He is the son of Patricia and John Patrick "Jack" Whitesell.
+Whitesell is the son of Patricia and John Patrick "Jack" Whitesell.
 His brothers are the late film and television actor Sean Whitesell, Thomas Whitesell, talent agent Patrick Whitesell, college basketball coach James Whitesell, and director John Whitesell.